KmBarnett/balancing-Act-2.0/README.md

 An application built with Jquery/JavaScript, Webpack, & Sass that is a redo of the first project I completed.
 It meant to act as a budget tracking application where a user can log and track their purchases.
 The goal of this application was to show how far I have come from the first days learning to code.

+My Main Focus
-* Responsive Design for smaller screens
+1. Responsive Design for smaller screens
-⋅⋅* Tablets
+⋅⋅1.
+Tablets
-⋅⋅* Large Phones
+⋅⋅2.
+Large Phones
-* UX/UI
+2. UX/UI
-⋅⋅* Intuitive
+⋅⋅1.
+Intuitive
-* Legacy Code Base
+3. Legacy Code Base

 ## Setup